 Suddenly, Muruganantham was in the limelight, and the irony is, after 5-and-a-half years, he received a call from his wife, Shanthi.
 He founded Jayaashree Industries, which now markets low-cost sanitary napkin-making machines to rural women across India.
 He was set for fame and fortune, but he wasn’t after profit.
 He had patent rights to the only machine in the world to make low-cost sanitary napkins.
 Anyone with an MBA would immediately accumulate the maximum money.

 Muruganantham built 250 machines in 18 months and took out them to the most underdeveloped and poorest states in India- the so-called BIMARU states (Bihar, Madhya Pradesh, Rajasthan, and Uttar Pradesh).
 Most of his clients are women’s self-help groups and NGOs.
 A manual machine cost around 75,000 Indian rupees; while a semi-automated machine costs more.
 Each machine provides employment for 10 and converts 3,000 women to pad usage.
 Each machine can produce 200-250 pads a day, which sell for an average of about 2.5 rupees.
 His business is expanding to 106 countries across the globe, including Mauritius, Kenya, Nigeria, Bangladesh, and the Philippines.

 Muruganantham has become well known as a social entrepreneur and has given lectures at many prestigious institutions including IIM Ahmedabad, IIM Bangalore, IIT Bombay and Harvard.

-He has also given a TED talk.
+He has also appeared as a speaker at TED Talks.